-ADMISSIONS INFORMATION Adult & Graduate Studies Graduate Programs
+ADMISSIONS INFORMATION Adult and Graduate Studies Graduate Programs

 Admission to Oklahoma Wesleyan University is guided by the best available predictors of academic success of an applicant.
-Admission is based on the careful review of all credentials presented by applicants, but in no case is admission denied due to race, color, national origin, disability, religion, or gender.
+Admission is based on the careful review of all credentials presented by applicants.
+In compliance with Title VI of the Civil Rights Act of 1964 and Title IX of the Education Amendment of 1972, Oklahoma Wesleyan University does not discriminate on the basis of race, color, national origin, or sex in any of its policies, practices, or procedures.